-Belted Kingfishers are common and widespread, but from 1966–2011 their populations declined by an estimated 1.4 percent per year according to the North American Breeding Bird Survey, resulting in a cumulative decline of 46 percent.
-Partners in Flight estimates the global breeding population at 1.7 million, with 70 percent spending some of the year in the U.S., 49 percent in Canada, and 19 percent wintering in Mexico.
-They rate an 11 out of 20 on the Continental Concern Score and are not on the 2012 Watch List, although they are listed as a Common Bird in Steep Decline.
+Belted Kingfishers are common and widespread, but from 1966–2014 their populations declined by an estimated 1.6% per year according to the North American Breeding Bird Survey, resulting in a cumulative decline of 53%.
+Partners in Flight estimates the global breeding population at 1.7 million, with 70% spending some of the year in the U.S., 49% in Canada, and 19% wintering in Mexico.
+They rate an 11 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List, although Partner's in Flight lists them as a Common Bird in Steep Decline.
 People used to shoot and trap kingfishers, especially near fish hatcheries and along trout streams, to prevent them from killing fish.
 But hunting apparently did no long-term harm to the population, and has since been outlawed through migratory bird laws.
 Compared to other fish-eating birds, Belted Kingfishers seem to be relatively unaffected by environmental contaminants, possibly because their small prey accumulates only low levels of toxins.
 Kingfisher populations are limited by the number of earthen banks available for nesting, and some populations have grown and spread thanks to human-made sand and gravel pits.
 They are sensitive to disturbance, and may abandon territories if people begin frequenting the area.

 Resident to long-distance migrant.
 In much of the breeding range open water is available even in the winter, so kingfishers may stay year-round.
 Kingfishers breed as far north as northern Alaska and Canada, and these birds migrate south for winter.
 Belted Kingfishers winter throughout Mexico and Central America to northern Venezuela and Colombia.
 Of the populations that do migrate, males seem to travel shorter distances than females.